Barnwell's 2018 NFL awards: Settling Mahomes vs. Brees and more

 Before I say anything, this is an awesome crop of young defensive talent.
 Derwin James and Denzel Ward are going to the Pro Bowl, but you could have sent five rookies from this class to Orlando without stretching.
 There's no way to do a top three here without getting several fan bases angry.
 First, there's a second tier of promising linebackers in guys such as Leighton Vander Esch, Roquan Smith and Tremaine Edmunds who would be viable winners most years and simply miss out because of the talent at their own position, let alone at scarcer and more valuable spots in the lineup.

 Then, in going through the four top candidates left, the guy I actually ended up cutting from the list is the Pro Bowler.
-Ward has been excellent as a rookie cornerback for the Browns, but he has missed two games, sat out all but seven snaps against the Chiefs, and probably will be out in Week 17 after suffering his second concussion of the season.
+Ward has been excellent as a rookie cornerback for the Browns, but he has missed two games, sat out all but seven snaps against the Chiefs and probably will be out in Week 17 after suffering his second concussion of the season.
 Ward probably will miss what amounts to a quarter of the season through injuries, and while he has been impactful when healthy, that narrow margin is enough to push him off the ballot for me.

 I find it close to impossible to choose between the three players I have left.
 You could rank them in any order from 3 to 1, and I'd find it hard to argue against placing them in any order or permutation.